AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     },
     "SystemDiskDescription": {
       "Type": "String",
-      "Description": "Description of created system disk.
-Old instances will not be changed."
+      "Description": "Description of created system disk.Old instances will not be changed."
     },
     "InstanceChargeType": {
       "Type": "String",
       "Description": "Instance Charge type, allowed value: Prepaid and Postpaid.
 If specified Prepaid, please ensure you have sufficient balance in your account.
 Or instance creation will be failure.
-Default value is Postpaid.
-Old instances will not be changed.", "AllowedValues": [
+Default value is Postpaid.Old instances will not be changed.", "AllowedValues": [
         "PrePaid",
         "PostPaid"